JMMC-OpenDev/a2p2/README.rst

 a2p2 |A2P2Badge|
 ================

-**Move your Aspro2 observation details to an observatory proposal database**
+**Move your Aspro2 observation details to an observatory proposal database.**

 Description
 -----------

-Prepare your observations within Aspro2_ and run a2p2_ to submit your OB.
+Prepare your observations within Aspro2_ ( V0.9.9.3+ ) and run a2p2_ to submit your OB.

+Once setup ready, select your target and use Interop Menu

 You will need an account to perform operation on ESO database through P2_.